GARVRC2005/Resume-Projects/README.md

 # Resume-Project
-This repository contains all the projects I developed and links to the sources that I have consumed in an orderly fashion.
+This repository contains some of the projects I developed and links to the sources that I have consumed in an orderly fashion.